 5. Don't let your water freeze.

 Keeping fresh, unfrozen water for your flock in the winter can be a challenge.
-There are always the heated waterers, but---I admit it---I don't care for these very much.
-(There are people here at My Pet Chicken who swear by them, though, and they may work for you just fine.)
+There are always the heated waterers to keep your water from freezing.

-I haven't found a heated waterer that works very well for me and my cold weather chickens.
-Instead, I just use multiple waterers.
-In the morning, I bring in a fresh waterer, and bring in the waterer that was in the coop overnight, and is now frozen.
+Another option is to use multiple waterers.
+In the morning, bring in a fresh waterer, and bring in the waterer that was in the coop overnight, and is now frozen.
 By the time that one is thawed, the other one is nearly frozen, so I switch them out.
-It requires a lot of walking and carrying, but my preference is to do it that way rather than use expensive heated waterers for my flock.

 6. Don't put off coop cleaning.

 Because your cold-weather chickens will be spending more time inside and creating more droppings inside as a result, the coop will need cleaning more often.
-For myself, I like to use the deep litter method for managing my coop rather than frequent cleanings, but even doing that, new bedding needs to be added more frequently in the winter to make sure everything stays dry and cozy.
+Many of us here at My Pet Chicken like to use the deep litter method for managing my coop rather than frequent cleanings, but even doing that, new bedding needs to be added more frequently in the winter to make sure everything stays dry and cozy.

 7. Don't let your birds get too bored.